 Model Implementation or NN Construction Stage

-Deep learning Models
+Deep Learning Models

 The DL models developed as part of this project have two main things in common.
-The first is that they accept only tensors [44] as their input.
-The second is that they make use of the same 4 activation functions.
+First, they accept only tensors [44] as their input.
+The second is that they make use of the same four activation functions.

 Activation Functions (Afs)